weskamm/ol3vectortiles/README.md

 ```
 terrestrisTiles.useDeclutter = false;
 ```
-in order to disable decluttering of labels.
+before calling `getOSMLayer` in order to disable decluttering of labels.
 This will improve performance, but will also make labels overlap.

 # Complete example
 ```